 When you are sure all is well, then you should protect your new handle with a coat of mineral oil.
 Drop a handful of mineral oil on to the handle and apply it consistently with a soft hand cloth.
 Allow it to sit for a few minutes while the mineral oil soaks into the wood.
 The oil is necessary if you will store the axe in an environment heavy with moisture.

 As you have learned, replacing an axe handle is not a difficult thing if you have the right tools and information.
-It will take you several minutes but this what to expect if you want to have your axe serve you months or even years to come.
+It will take you several minutes but this what to expect if you want to have your axe for wood splitting serve you months or even years to come.
 How long the axe will serve you after replacement also depends on how well you take care of your ask.
 Employ the right technique when using the axe and you will not need to replace the handle frequently.

 My name is Angela Williams, I adore gardening and I really enjoy to invest almost all of my time in gardening.
 So, I dedicated to establishing my blog “outdoorgardencare.com” to become the best assistance when one thinks of taking care of gardens.
 I’m seeking my best to become quite experienced with plants and gardening.